marcelorpf/DataLab/content/home/about.md

 {{< row >}}
 {{< column >}}
 {{% justify %}}
-Today’s most valuable resource is **data**.
-Data helps us make better decisions.
+***Data*** is most valuable resource today and help us make better decisions.
 Our world faces disruptive change due to exponential growth of both the amount of data which can be captured from a wide range of data-sources and the computational capabilities to process the data.

 DataLab is the data laboratory at UFPB.
-We are a team of data science, statistics, machine learning and artificial intelligence specialists which perform research, consulting, training and supervising activities.
-Our main goal is to solve problems in a data-driven way, to create intelligent, robust and scalable solutions.
-That is our philosophy.
+We are a team of specialists in data science, statistics, machine learning and artificial intelligence which perform research, consulting, training and supervising activities.
+Our main goal and philosophy is to solve problems in a data-driven way, to create intelligent, robust and scalable solutions.
 Companies in any sector, such as, banks, telecommunications, health, education, energy, industry, public agencies and agribusiness can benefit from our services.
 Do you have data?
-We can turn it into knowledge.
+We can turn it into useful knowledge.
 {{% /justify %}}
 {{< /column>}}
 {{< column >}}
-{{< figure src="img/ds_img.jpeg#floatright" title="" width="520px" >}}
+{{< figure src="img/ds_img.jpeg#floatright" title="" width="515px" >}}
 {{< /column >}}
 {{< /row >}}